ksion/resume/README.md

 Technologies: .NET Core 8+, Oracle SQL, Azure DevOps, Oracle C2M, .NET Framework 4.8
 - Participated heavily in design discussions and implementation of modernized APIs using CQRS architecture and asynchronous .NET Core microservices, with a focus on decoupling from legacy monolith logic and redefining Oracle C2M integration patterns for the new system.
 - Designed and implemented a secure PIN attempt caching endpoint for mobile and desktop experiences using CQRS architecture, leveraging in-memory server-side caching to enforce time-windowed rate limits for unverified users.
 The feature integrated with C2M to retrieve and verify PINs and handled account lockout logic on final failed attempts.
+- Managed and optimized the inbound/outbound messaging system responsible for delivering critical communications to millions of utility customers.
+Developed SQL scripts of varying complexity to query, transform, and manage large datasets.
+Ensured deliverability, compliance with regulations, and system reliability.
 - Maintained and updated high-volume SMS and email templates via large-scale SQL scripts, ensuring accuracy across customer communications while adhering to strict versioning protocols for rollback and auditability.
-- Resolved critical bugs in legacy .NET Framework services and React frontends, including incorrect logic that returned the wrong mailing address and a front-end PIN visibility issue stemming from a three-year-old backend property rename, improving data accuracy and reliability across customer account views.
+- Resolved critical bugs in legacy .NET Framework services and React frontends, improving data accuracy and reliability across customer account views.

 **Sr. Software Engineer, Dev Team Lead**
 PureCars Technologies LLC, Atlanta, GA
 *May 2015 – April 2024*
 Technologies: .NET Core, .NET Framework, REST APIs, Azure (App Services, AKS, Cosmos DB, Service Bus, Event Hub, Blob Storage, Tables), Azure SQL DB, Kubernetes, Docker, Snowflake, Files.com, GitHub, Loggly
-- Led a team of 5 developers (front/back end) to oversee conception, requirements gathering, documentation, and building of ad-tech platforms for Tier II automotive campaigns across Google, Facebook, Bing, and YouTube.
+- Led a team of five in building and maintaining applications that generated digital ad creatives across search, display, video, and connected TV at scale for Tier II automotive OEM regional ad programs.
-- Built automation tools for dynamic ad generation, budgeting, pacing, and campaign delivery.
-- Created integration flows and campaign performance reporting pipelines for several automotive OEMs.
+- Implemented a scalable video generation pipeline using the open-source NexRender framework to automate Adobe After Effects rendering, dynamically injecting custom text, images, fonts, audio, and video assets; integrated the YouTube Data API to automate video uploads and manage published content.
+- Developed compliance reporting tools using data-frame technologies to consolidate analytics, lead, call, and sales data—demonstrating the performance and impact of ads produced within our systems.
+- Created worker processes and APIs around lead generation and submission used throughout the organization for user-facing forms and applications (ex.
+Trade-Report, Performance Reports, Facebook Ads).
-- Integrated with Google Ads, Bing Ads, Facebook, and YouTube APIs for trafficking creative assets and tracking.
+- Built and maintained infrastructure to generate ads from dealership inventory and sales data and to traffic creative assets directly to Google Ads, Bing Ads, Facebook, and YouTube.
-- Maintained systems for campaign compliance, attribution tracking, and lead routing.
-- Elevated engineering standards—driving SOLID design, clean code, and downstream impact awareness through targeted mentorship and precision code reviews.
-- Authored engineering documentation (Miro, Markdown, Mermaid) and managed requirements in Jira.
+- Spearheaded the development and implementation of logic pivotal in managing budgeting and pacing within various ad platforms.
+- Collaborated directly with external developers at Google, Bing, and Facebook to troubleshoot API issues and ensure seamless third-party integrations.
+- Managed the life-cycle of various integrations with external APIs, including updating and ensuring compliance with the latest API releases, as well as implementing sun-setting schedules for deprecated APIs.
+- Facilitated adherence to agile methodologies within my team (Scrum Master Certified, 2022) while providing technical guidance and mentorship to junior engineers and peers.
+Triaged and resolved bugs ranging in severity and visibility.
+Gathered customer requirements from Product and produced engineering documentation (flowcharts, sequence diagrams, and pseudocode created in Miro and/or Mermaid Markdown) and Jira cases.

 **Software Engineer, Co-op Student**
 CareerBuilder, Norcross, GA